 The Feetures!
-Elite Light Cushion No Show Tab running socks have an anatomical fit, meaning that the socks are designed for either a right or a left foot.
-To tell the difference and make sure you are putting the correct sock on the correct foot, there is a little "R" or "L" printed on the big toe area of the sock.
+Elite Light Cushion No Show Tab running socks have an anatomical fit, as do the Stance Appalachian QTR, meaning that the socks are designed for either a right or a left foot.
+To tell the difference and make sure you are putting the correct sock on the correct foot, there is a little "R" or "L" printed on the big toe area of the Feetures! sock or you have to pay attention to the anatomical patterning around the arch of the Stance sock.
 This feature is designed to improve the fit, and we must say that these are some very form fitting socks that do an excellent job of hugging and supporting the foot, without extra fabric or creases.
-We have also seen this feature on some other brands that we did not test.
-Feet are not symmetrical, so this is a feature that really makes sense, especially if you have trouble finding the perfect fitting sock.
+Feet are not symmetrical, so this is a feature that makes sense, especially if you have trouble finding the perfect fitting sock.

 Choosing the Best Running Sock

-Now that we have fully discussed the various options that are available in running socks, we hope to give you some direction in terms of the process for choosing the perfect sock for you.
+Now that we have fully discussed the various options that are available in running socks, we hope to give you some direction regarding the process for choosing the perfect sock for you.